 The North American Field Guide is available from these retailers:

-As you can see, foraging has become a way of life from me.
+As you can see, foraging has become a way of life for me.
 Each season brings on the anticipation of finding something new.
-Every time I go out to explore an area I never know what wild edibles I might find.
-You can checkout my post on what gear I like to bring with me when I am out foraging.
+Every time I explore an area, I never know what wild edibles I might find.
+You can check out my post on what gear I like to bring with me when I am out foraging.
 Enjoy life and get out and do some exploring!

 Before foraging, make sure you properly identify any wild edible you eat.

-Make sure not to over pick, leave some behind for the wild life and a stronger crop for next year.
+Make sure not to over-pick; leave some behind for the wildlife and a stronger crop next year.